Thursday, August 24, 2017

 A delightful romantic screwball comedy, that will be sure have you in stitches or should I say butterflies.

-college canteen waitress, Jenny Swanson (Joan Blondell) befriends a visiting professor, Ronald Brooke (Melvyn Douglas) and tells him of her plan to marry a rich man and move to Paris, Soon she finds herself engaged to a rich guy.
+A college canteen waitress, Jenny Swanson (Joan Blondell) befriends a visiting professor, Ronald Brooke (Melvyn Douglas) and tells him of her plan to marry a rich man and move to Paris, Soon she finds herself engaged to a rich guy.
 But when things fall apart, Ronald suggests that she go home.
 But she makes a slight detour and ends up getting into even more trouble.